polm/posuto/README.md

     print(🗼.note)
     # None

+**Note:** Unfortunately 〒 and 🗼 are not valid identifiers in Python, so the above is pseudocode.
+If you change the variable names it will work.

 You can provide a postal code with basic formatting, and postal data will be returned as a named tuple with a few convenience functions.
 Read on for details of how quirks in the original data are handled.